ronaldl29/awesome-forgejo-instances-list/README.md

 [SIJ.ai](https://sij.ai/): a free Forgejo instance intended for AI enthusiasts.

 [Git.gay](https://git.gay/): a free Forgejo instance ran by besties, a collective of queer and neurodiverse entities with the shared goal of providing free services for our communities.

+[CodeFloe](https://codefloe.com/): a free and open Forgejo instance owned by a Swiss DevOps company.
+Includes a Forum for public user discussions.